|

 The third set contains

-what are clearly symbolic uses of dinosaur imagery, rather than a description of a living animal.
-And the final set contains verses understood in the Septuagint (LXX) to refer to dinosaur-like creatures, but for which some other identification appears in the Masoretic text (MT).
+what are clearly symbolic uses of dinosaur-like imagery, rather than a description of a living animal.
+And the final set contains verses understood in the Greek (LXX) to refer to dinosaur-like creatures, but for which some other identification appears in the Hebrew text (MT).

 created the great tanninim (keeteeLXX) and every living creature